aendie/SFalmanac-Py3/README.md

 **UPDATE: Apr 2021**

 A double moonrise or moonset on the same day is now highlighted for better legibility.
-Some internal technical enhancements and minor text changes are included.
+Event Time tables can now be generated - these are the tables containing data in hours:minutes:seconds, e.g. sunrise, sunset, moonrise, moonset and Meridian Passage.
+Accuracy to to the second of time is not required for navigational purposes, but may be used to compare accuracy with other algorithms.
+Some internal technical enhancements and minor changes to text are also included.
+For example, moonrise and moonset times now take into account the lunar distance from the Earth (which varies slightly).

 ## Requirements